Maralbas/simpleUserManager/README.md

 ## Methods

+## void addDepthRule(int minDepth, int maxDepth)

+To make only users active if they are inside the minDepth and maxDepth

 ### void scanUsers(int[] userMap)

 Will scan the pixels to find which users are on and which are off.
 The array userMap you can get from ```context.getUsersPixels(SimpleOpenNI.USERS_ALL)```

+### void scanUsers(int[] userMap, int[] depthMap)

+The depthMap is necessary to compare with minDepth and maxDepth

 ### void lostUser(int id)